ali00124/Todo-Ignite/README.md

 # Task Manager App

-> Run 'npm install' in both the "backend" and "frontend" folders to install dependencies
+> Run 'npm install' in both the "api" and "frontend" folders to install dependencies